grafana/metrictank/docs/metrics.md

 * `tank.chunk_operations.create`:
 a counter of how many chunks are created
 * `tank.gc_metric`:
-the amount of times the metrics GC is about to inspect a metric (series)
+the number of times the metrics GC is about to inspect a metric (series)
 * `tank.metrics_active`:
-the amount of currently known metrics (excl rollup series), measured every second
+the number of currently known metrics (excl rollup series), measured every second
 * `tank.metrics_too_old`:
 points that go back in time.
 E.g. for any given series, when a point has a timestamp